joemoose/dungeoneers.d20/docs/appendix-d-archetypes.md

 ### Holy Ward

 - **Charges**: d6+1
 - **Usage**: A thin silver circle 50ft across appears on the ground around you.
 Specify the type of creature that can not cross.
-Any such creatures within the circle as it’s cast are forcibly tossed outwards for d6 damage.
+Any such creatures within the circle as its cast are forcibly tossed outwards for d6 damage.

 ### Sigil Ring